 Your files are public by default

-As a user, I can easily upload files or folders on my web server (either directly, or through the WordPress Media Library).
+As a user, I can easily upload files or folders to my server (either directly, or through the WordPress Media Library).
 On most server configurations, these files are, by default, publicly accessible.

 But if I’m uploading sensitive assets, business documents, or customer details, it’s a different story.

-WordPress’ versatility is one of its great strengths – but that means that, sometimes, it’s used in ways which create unexpected problems.
+WordPress’ versatility is one of its great strengths – but that means that, sometimes, it’s used in ways that create unexpected problems.

 And once these files have been discovered, it’s very easy for anybody to search Google with a specific intent to find them.
 It’s a simple matter to search for specific file types (such as PDFs) on a specific domain and to browse through what Google’s found.
 And when you’ve found a file or two, you can often spot and manipulate patterns in URL structures, and explore beyond what Google’s found.

 I should point out that, attempting to take advantage of ‘bugs’ like this is often, in many territories, considered illegal.
 Actively manipulating URLs and systems to ‘probe’ for hidden files and information has, on several occasions, lead to jail time for the individuals in question.

 Even if you’re making an effort to hide your sensitive files, the software, themes, plugins and server configurations you’re relying on might be quietly exposing them.